Ean-Warrick-Solo-Projects/sphinx-template/source/Page1/index.rst

 is reducing the amount of data redundancy.
 Rather than have all the data stored on all of the clients, it is much more efficient to share data from one source (in this case the server) between all the clients.
-It also costs less to maintain a server-client model than others.
+It also costs less to maintain a server-client model than other models.

 .. image:: internetserver.jpg
    :width: 500

-Image source [#f3]_
+Image from W3Schools [#f3]_

     * How the client accesses the server

 In order for clients to connect to servers, clients must request a connection.
 The server may accept or reject the connection, whatever is appropriate in the circumstance.
-Different protocols provide different levels and areas of security.
+How the connection is handled is determined by the protocols.
-How a server maintains a connection is dependent on the protocol it’s using.
+Protocols refers to the method and execution of data transmission through a connection.
+Different protocols provide different levels, areas of security and speed of transfer.
+The most commonly used protocols are UDP, HTTP, and FTP.
-The client can send requests and data to servers.
+Through connections with servers, clients can send requests in which servers respond by sending information back to the client.
+Clients can also use connections to send data to servers, which servers can utilize.
+As an example, when uploading a profile picture to a social media, that photo is sent as data to a server, which receives the image and stores it on the server.

     * How the server talks to clients

 Servers respond to client requests through their connections.
-The server receives the request, sees if it has what the client is looking for, and promptly returns either what the client was looking for, or otherwise an error message.
+When a server receives a request from a client, such as a request of a page on the internet, the server will first look at what the client is wanting to request.
+The server looks through its resources in order to see if it has what the client is requesting.
+If the resource is found, the server will send a copy back to the client through its established connection.

     * Never trust the client